- My NYPL

 Access Locations: Stephen A. Schwarzman Building, New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center, Schomburg Center for Research in Black Culture, Science, Industry and Business Library (SIBL), All Branch Libraries

-Subjects: Reference; Manuscripts and Rare Books; Historical Newspapers; U.S. Newspapers; History; Genealogy; History of North America; United States History; Area and Cultural Studies; American Studies; Native American Studies
+Subjects: Genealogy; United States History; Language and Literature; Manuscripts and Rare Books; Historical Newspapers; U.S. Newspapers; American Studies; Native American Studies

 (Bolded items are subjects for which this is a recommended resource)